 It’s got everything a gamer could want – a lightweight and comfortable build, a decent mic, good sound, and even a stylish look.
 It offers no extra features, but at such a low asking price, this is expected.
 It’s a barebones headset, but the meat has been expertly picked off the bones, leaving behind a sturdy and functional skeleton that no gamer on a budget would be disappointed with.

 If you’re not a gamer, then its value diminishes greatly, but we don’t see this as an issue.
 Just as one cannot judge a fish by its ability to climb a tree, we will not judge this gaming headset by its value for non-gamers.
 All we can do is point out its intended use and target audience.

-If your budget isn’t hard-capped at $40, then the HS35 becomes a much less desirable option, as you can easily find better headsets at the $60 price range, let alone higher.
-If you’re a gamer on a tight budget, however, this is a godsend.
+If your budget isn’t hard-capped at $40, then the HS35 becomes a much less desirable option, as you can easily find better headsets in the $60 price range, let alone higher.
+However, if you’re a gamer on a tight budget, this is a godsend.